fanoframework/fano-fcgid/README.md

          AllowOverride FileInfo
          Require all granted
          DirectoryIndex app.cgi
-         AddHandler cgi-script .cgi
+         AddHandler fcgid-script .cgi
      </Directory>
 </VirtualHost>
 ```
-On Apache, you will need to enable CGI module, such as `mod_cgi` or `mod_cgid`.
-If CGI module not loaded, above virtual host will cause `app.cgi` is downloaded instead of executed.
+On Apache, you will need to enable `mod_fcgid`.
+If correct module not loaded, above virtual host will cause `app.cgi` is downloaded instead of executed.

-For example, on Debian, this will enable `mod_cgi` module.
+For example, on Debian, this will enable `mod_fcgid` module.

 ```
-$ sudo a2enmod cgi
+$ sudo a2enmod fcgid
 $ sudo systemctl restart apache2
 ```